SES 1.6.0 improves compatibility with XS

 Prior to version 1.6.0, a

-to better reflect the direction of movement in the ECMAScript standardization process.)// before:import { StaticModuleRecord } from '@endo/static-module-record';const compartment = new Compartment({},{'my-module-specifier': new StaticModuleRecord(`export default 42;`),},);console.log(compartment.importNow('my-module-specifier').default); // 42// afterconst compartment = new Compartment({__options__: true,modules: {'my-module-specifier': {source: new ModuleSource(`export default 42;`),},},});console.log(compartment.importNow('my-module-specifier').default); // 42 -
+StaticModuleRecord,ModuleSource, virtual static module record, or virtual module source could be used in place of a module descriptor.
+These should now be boxed in a module descriptor with asourceproperty.
+(Relatedly, we have renamed the@endo/static-module-recordpackage to@endo/module-sourceto better reflect the direction of movement in the ECMAScript standardization process.)// before:import { StaticModuleRecord } from '@endo/static-module-record';const compartment = new Compartment({},{'my-module-specifier': new StaticModuleRecord(`export default 42;`),},);console.log(compartment.importNow('my-module-specifier').default); // 42// afterconst compartment = new Compartment({__options__: true,modules: {'my-module-specifier': {source: new ModuleSource(`export default 42;`),},},});console.log(compartment.importNow('my-module-specifier').default); // 42 -

 Prior to version 1.6.0, a module namespace object could be used in place of a module descriptor.
 Particularly, the

-module descriptor.// before:const c1 = new Compartment({},{'c1-module-specifier': new StaticModuleRecord(`export default 42;`),},);const c2 = new Compartment({},{'c2-module-specifier': c1.module('c1-module-specifier'),},);console.log(c2.importNow('c2-module-specifier').default); // 42// afterconst c1 = new Compartment({__options__: true,modules: {'c1-module-specifier': new ModuleSource(`export default 42;`),},});const c2 = new Compartment({__options__: true,modules: {'c2-module-specifier': {namespace: 'c1-module-specifier',compartment: c1,},},});console.log(c2.importNow('c2-module-specifier').default); // 42Module descriptors with the
+Compartmentimplementation included amodulemethod that could be used to acquire the module namespace object of a module that has not yet been loaded, such that a module namespace could be used to link compartments or settle cyclic dependencies.
+This practice is deprecated now in favor of using anamespacemodule descriptor.// before:const c1 = new Compartment({},{'c1-module-specifier': new StaticModuleRecord(`export default 42;`),},);const c2 = new Compartment({},{'c2-module-specifier': c1.module('c1-module-specifier'),},);console.log(c2.importNow('c2-module-specifier').default); // 42// afterconst c1 = new Compartment({__options__: true,modules: {'c1-module-specifier': new ModuleSource(`export default 42;`),},});const c2 = new Compartment({__options__: true,modules: {'c2-module-specifier': {namespace: 'c1-module-specifier',compartment: c1,},},});console.log(c2.importNow('c2-module-specifier').default); // 42Module descriptors with the

-key will construct a fresh instance of the source in this compartment.
-Module descriptors with thenamespace
+sourcekey will construct a fresh instance of the source in this compartment.
+Module descriptors with thenamespacekey will link to a module instance in the designated compartment. -

 Prior to version 1.6.0, a module descriptor with

-.// before:const compartment = new Compartment({},{'submodule/dependency': new StaticModuleRecord(`export default 42;`),dependent: {record: new StaticModuleRecord(`import meaning from 'dependency';export default meaning;`),specifier: 'submodule/dependent',},},{resolveHook(importSpecifier, referrerSpecifier) {const path = referrerSpecifier.split('/');path.pop();path.push(...importSpecifier.split('/'));return path.join('/');},},);console.log(compartment.importNow('dependent').default); // 42// afterconst compartment = new Compartment({__options__: true,modules: {'submodule/dependency': new ModuleSource(`export default 42;`),},importNowHook(specifier) {if (specifier === 'dependent') {return {source: new ModuleSource(`import meaning from 'dependency';export default meaning;`),specifier: 'submodule/dependent',compartment, // reflexive};}},resolveHook(importSpecifier, referrerSpecifier) {const path = referrerSpecifier.split('/');path.pop();path.push(...importSpecifier.split('/'));return path.join('/');},});console.log(compartment.importNow('dependent').default); // 42
+sourceandnamespacedescriptors that refer back to their own compartment, instead of the default parent compartment, are not expressible in themodulesoption and must move to a hook likemoduleMapHook,importHook, orimportNowHook.// before:const compartment = new Compartment({},{'submodule/dependency': new StaticModuleRecord(`export default 42;`),dependent: {record: new StaticModuleRecord(`import meaning from 'dependency';export default meaning;`),specifier: 'submodule/dependent',},},{resolveHook(importSpecifier, referrerSpecifier) {const path = referrerSpecifier.split('/');path.pop();path.push(...importSpecifier.split('/'));return path.join('/');},},);console.log(compartment.importNow('dependent').default); // 42// afterconst compartment = new Compartment({__options__: true,modules: {'submodule/dependency': new ModuleSource(`export default 42;`),},importNowHook(specifier) {if (specifier === 'dependent') {return {source: new ModuleSource(`import meaning from 'dependency';export default meaning;`),specifier: 'submodule/dependent',compartment, // reflexive};}},resolveHook(importSpecifier, referrerSpecifier) {const path = referrerSpecifier.split('/');path.pop();path.push(...importSpecifier.split('/'));return path.join('/');},});console.log(compartment.importNow('dependent').default); // 42

 Support for the deprecated forms will be removed in a future, major version.